 Being an intern at Minnetrista can be the first step in the development of your career.
-Internships offer you the chance to integrate classroom theory with career-related work experience.
+Internships offer you the chance to integrate classroom theory with real-world work experience.
 Interns have made strong contributions to the success and growth of Minnetrista.
 We are proud to offer diverse learning opportunities to the students of East Central Indiana and beyond.
 We look forward to working with you!
 Contact us for more information.

 Internship Opportunities at Minnetrista

 Loren Dent, Ball State University